 Pre-dim the lights in their bedroom, as this will also help with melatonin production.
 If your child is scared of the dark and requests you leave a light on it’s best to have one the emits a warm amber or orange glow.
 Turn it on at bedtime and leave it on all night.
 The warm low level light will not interfere with their sleep and will offer then the reassurance they need.

 Dress for bed.

 Have their night clothes ready for their return from the bathroom so they can quickly get dressed and climb into bed.

 Even if your child can read to themselves, read a quiet almost boring story and have a cuddle and kiss goodnight then tuck them in with their favourite soft toy so they are warm and cosy.

 Now that they’re drowsy, leave the bedroom so that they learn to fall asleep independently.

-Mandy Gurney is the founder of Millpond Children’s Sleep Clinic and has been advising on baby, toddler and school aged child sleep issues for approaching thirty years.
+Mandy Gurney is the founder of Millpond Children’s Sleep Clinic and has been advising on baby, toddler and school aged child sleep issues for nearly 30 years.
 She is a qualified nurse, midwife and health visitor.